LEMTideman/MyAgent/README.md

 - AI governance, compliance, or assurance,
 - standards used in AI compliance,
 - conformity assessment, audits, evidence artifacts, enforcement, and obligations,
-- and sector-specific safety or cybersecurity requirements **when asked in relation to an AI system**.
+- and sector-specific safety or cybersecurity requirements when asked in relation to an AI system.

 It rejects prompts such as:
 - general programming help,